 This training is open to anyone interested in trauma and the body—whether for personal exploration, professional development, or both.
 Throughout the program, we dedicate significant time to exploring and embodying the core principles of TCTSY, including personal practice, reflection, and experiential learning

-How does this training add to my formal qualifications?
+How does this training add to your formal qualifications?

 If you are planning to move toward CFTE’s 300-hour TCTSY Certification Program, this training qualifies as the foundational training required for application.

-While this training deepens your scope of practice and gives you tools to start thinking about how to bring the body into the work you do, it does NOT qualify participants to facilitate TCTSY as a model of care; it equips you with essential tools to integrate trauma-informed principles into your current scope of practice.
+While this training deepens your scope of practice and equips you with tools to begin thinking about how to bring the body into the work you do, it does NOT qualify participants to facilitate TCTSY as a model of care; it equips you with essential tools to integrate trauma-informed principles into your current scope of practice.

 You’ll be able to call your offerings trauma-informed after completing this training!